 Preparation of Colloid Solutions

-Stable colloids are also known as lyophilic sols, in these strong forces of interaction exist between the dispersed phase and the dispersion medium.
-These are prepared by the following suitable methods.
+Stable colloids are also known as lyophilic sols.
+In these, strong forces of interaction exist between the dispersed phase and the dispersion medium.
+These colloids are prepared by the following suitable methods.

 Also Read: Catalyst

 In this method, small solute particles are condensed to form a dispersed phase particle.

 Colloidal sulphur can be obtained by passing oxygen gas through a solution of hydrogen sulphides.
 In this method, any oxidising agent like HNO3 and H3Br2 can also be used.

 2H2S + O2 → 2H2O + 2S (Sulphur sol)